 - (a) The designated Class A or B operator or a delegated designee shall perform monthly visual inspections of all UST systems for which they are designated.
 The results of each inspection shall be recorded on a monthly inspection checklist.
 The monthly visual inspection shall include the following: - (1) Check to make sure the release detection equipment is operating with no alarms or other unusual operating conditions present.
 Ensure records of release detection testing are reviewed and current. - (2) Visually check spill containment or manholes for damage (cracks, holes, bulges etc.).
 Remove liquid or debris from spill containers (fill and vapor recovery).
 Check for and remove obstructions in the fill pipe.
 Check the fill cap to make sure it is securely on the fill pipe.
-For double-walled spill prevention equipment with interstitial monitoring, check for a leak in the interstitial area. - (3) Inspect hanging hardware on dispensers and/or other visible piping for the presence of regulated substance leakage. - (b) The designated operator(s) or delegated designee shall provide the owner or operator with a copy of each monthly inspection checklist, and alert the owner or operator of any condition discovered during the monthly visual inspection that may require follow-up actions. - (c) The owner or operator shall maintain a copy of the monthly inspection checklist and all attachments for the previous twelve months.
+For double-walled spill prevention equipment with interstitial monitoring, check for a leak in the interstitial area. - (3) Inspect hanging hardware on dispensers and other visible piping for the presence of regulated substance leakage. - (4) All areas that house exposed underground product piping (including but not limited to under dispenser areas, tank top areas, and piping transition areas) must be visually inspected monthly for regulated substance leakage unless they are secondarily contained and being electronically monitored by liquid sensors capable of detecting a release.(b) The designated operator(s) or delegated designee shall provide the owner or operator with a copy of each monthly inspection checklist, and alert the owner or operator of any condition discovered during the monthly visual inspection that may require follow-up actions.

+(c) The owner or operator shall maintain a copy of the monthly inspection checklist and all attachments for the previous twelve months.
 Records must include a list of each area checked, whether each area checked was acceptable or needed action taken, a description of actions taken to correct an issue, and delivery records if spill prevention equipment is checked less frequently than every 30 days due to infrequent deliveries.
 The records shall be made available for review to OPS upon request.